powerman/go-monolith-example/README.md

 #### HTTPS

-1. This project requires https:// and will send HTST and CSP HTTP headers, and also it uses gRPC with authentication which also require TLS certs, so you'll need to create certificate to run it on localhost - follow instructions in [Create local CA to issue localhost HTTPS
+1. This project requires https:// and will send HSTS and CSP HTTP headers, and also it uses gRPC with authentication which also require TLS certs, so you'll need to create certificate to run it on localhost - follow instructions in [Create local CA to issue localhost HTTPS